kkig/youtube-clone/yt-web-client/README.md

 Activating Firebase Authentication, you can authenticate user with your app.
 It will save basic user information such as identifier (ex. sample@gmail.com), Auth provoder (ex.
 Google or GitHub), the date of account creation (ex.
 Jan 1, 2025), and User UID.
 Go to `Build > Authentication` in [Firebase console](https://console.firebase.google.com/?authuser=3).
 Click `Get started` to launch set up flow.

 ## Firestore Database
 Firestore Database is a serverless, fully managed NoSQL documentation database.
 Firebase in Native mode also offers a backend-as-a-service (BaaS) model.
-Access to the database is controlled based on the security rules you define in `Rules` tab.
+The database is accessible from client and controlled based on the security rules you define in `Rules` tab.

 Add database to store user information (ex. profile image) and video metadata (ex. processing status).
 Go to `Build > Firestore Database` in [Firebase console](https://console.firebase.google.com/?authuser=3).
 Click `Create database` to launch set up flow.
 The firestore will be also available in Google Cloud.